 We are still in lockdown, so only visiting health care providers and staff can enter our home.
-There is a hand washbasin so that people wash their hands thoroughly before they enter reception, where they have their temperature taken.
-There are hand sanitizers placed strategically around the home and face masks are worn as standard.
+There is a hand washbasin in the entrance hall so that people wash their hands thoroughly before they enter reception, where they have their temperature taken.
+There are hand sanitizers placed strategically around the home and full PPE is worn as standard.
 Disposable gloves, aprons and face shields are worn as required and staff change in and out of their uniforms at work.

 What happens if a resident is suspected of having COVID-19?

 Anyone showing symptoms is immediately put into isolation with a barrier for 14 days, and tested, along with the other residents.
-If the test is negative, everyone is released and can get back to life in their bubble.
+If the test is negative, everyone is released and can get back to life.
 If proved positive, we care for the resident in their room with barrier care, unless they require hospitalisation.
 At the beginning of the virus we had 3 cases, all were cared for at Fairfield and all made a full recovery.

 How can I stay in touch with my relative?

-We’re delighted to announce that as from 15th June you can visit your loved one by prior arrangement in our special COVID secure visiting suite which has a floor to ceiling perspex panel and a sound system.
+You can visit your loved one by prior arrangement in our special COVID secure visiting suite which has a floor to ceiling perspex panel and a sound system.
 Visitors have to follow strict COVID procedures on arrival, but once in the visiting suite can remove their masks and enjoy conversation and seeing each other!
 In addition, each room has a telephone so residents can call at any time and we have invested in a number of tablets, so we help residents to enjoy Skype or Zoom video calls with their families as often as they can.